 |Implement transport efficiency programmes with customers representing >50% of sales (£)

 ||Programmes initiated with customers representing >35% of sales (£)

 || In 2015 we developed projects with two major customers at our Westboro and Cocoa bulk trans-shipment stations in the US, where we transfer bulk product from rail tanker cars to trucks.
 By optimising product-type shipments we are reducing the volume of hot washwater used: achieving water use, wastewater and energy use reductions through transport efficiency.|

 |Implement sustainable agricultural sourcing programmes for our top 20 agricultural raw materials and ingredients by volume

-1We recognise that installing new air emissions control equipment at several locations over the next few years and the manufacture of more speciality products will make it more challenging to reduce our energy use and CO2e emissions in the medium term.
+1We recognise that installing new air emissions control equipment, and the manufacture of more speciality products, makes it more challenging to reduce our energy use and CO2e emissions in the medium term.